futuremed-ru/covid/lungs-covid-19-classifier/README.md

 Mean and standard deviation were calculated for the images in the dataset.

 ## Training
-DenseNet-121 was choosen as a backbone for the model.
+DenseNet-121 was chosen as a backbone for the model.
 We used pretrained on ChestXRay-14 model for weight initialization.
 Working with medical images it's crucial to make sure that different images of one patient won't get into training/validation/test sets.
 To address this issue and due to the scarcity of COVID-19 images, 10-fold cross-validation over *patients* was used for training.
 Data augmentations used for training: